primate-run/primate/docs/docs/views.md

 route.get(() => response.view("hello.html", {}, { partial: true }));
 ```

-Using the same `hello.html` component specified as above, a client requesting
+Using the same `hello.html` view specified as above, a client requesting
 `GET /partial-hello` will see the following response.

 ```html caption=response body at GET /partial-hello